vhub-team/native-db/functions/0x2EABE3B06F58C1BE.md

 # PATHFIND::GET_CLOSEST_MAJOR_VEHICLE_NODE

 ## Summary
-WIill return if can the closest vehicle node even if switched off, to a coord.
+WIill return if can the closest vehicle node even if switched off, to a coord

 ## Parameters
 * **FLOAT** coorsX